 Here is a list of selected publisher clients, along with some reviews of books I’ve edited or co-edited.

-I helped edit the following titles for Readers to Eaters (a San Francisco-based children’s book publisher specializing in food literacy): Cynthia Lair’s Feeding the Young Athlete (2012); Rick Swann and Christy Hale’s Our School Garden (2012); Katherine Pryor and Anna Raff’s Sylvia’s Spinach (2014) and Zora’s Zucchini (2015); Eric-Shabazz Larkin’s A Moose Boosh: A Few Choice Words About Food, a 2015 ALA Notable Book; and Kim Binczewski and Bethany Econopouly’s Bread Lab!
+I helped edit the following titles for Readers to Eaters (a San Francisco-based children’s book publisher specializing in food literacy): Cynthia Lair’s Feeding the Young Athlete (2012); Rick Swann and Christy Hale’s Our School Garden (2012); Katherine Pryor and Anna Raff’s Sylvia’s Spinach (2014) and Zora’s Zucchini (2015); Eric-Shabazz Larkin’s A Moose Boosh: A Few Choice Words About Food, a 2015 ALA Notable Book; Kim Binczewski and Bethany Econopouly’s Bread Lab!
 (2018), illustrated by Hayelin Choi; and The Thing About Bees by Shabazz Larkin (2019).